nickolyamba/Supervised-Learning/README.md

 2. [White Wine Quality](https://archive.ics.uci.edu/ml/datasets/Wine+Quality)

-1) Models computed using WEKA CLI and Linux Bash scripts:
+Models computed using WEKA CLI:
  - Decision Trees
  - Boosted Decision Trees
  - ANN

-Bash Scripts requires a certain pre-created folder structure for the data input and output.
-This structure can be found in bash variables at the top of each script.
-Adjust the listed paths to fit your needs.

-2) Models computed using Scikit-Learn:
+Models computed using Scikit-Learn:
  - KNN
  - SVM

+Notes
+- Bash scripts require specific paths for the data input and output.
+See these paths defined in the beginning of each script
-The code also requires the following libraries: numpy, matplotlib, pandas, and sklearn.
+- Dependencies: numpy, matplotlib, pandas, and sklearn